nyimbi/semantica/docs/getting-started.md

 Welcome to Semantica!
 This guide will help you get up and running quickly.

+!!! note "First Time User?"
+    If you're new to knowledge graphs or semantic processing, we recommend starting with the [Core Concepts](concepts.md) guide to understand the fundamentals before diving into code.

 ## Choose Your Path

 === "🚀 Quick Start (5 min)"